Drop-In Support Groups

 Printable Virtual Programs Calendar

-What is a Support Group at HeartLight Center?
+What is a Drop-In Support Group at HeartLight Center?

 Anyone who has experienced a death-loss, and is at least of 18 years of age, is invited to attend an open support group at HeartLight Center.
-Open support groups allow participants to attend as often or as little as needed and attendance is not taken.
+Open support groups allow participants to attend as often or as little as needed when fits best in your schedule.
+Often there is not a set agenda in the open and ongoing group meetings.
+There is a suggested donation of $15 for our drop-in groups.

 General Grief Group